-Basingstoke and Deane Borough Council’s Councillor Community Grant scheme provides flexible funding for purchases of physical items (and any costs associated with their installation or set-up) that will make a difference to people’s lives and help bring communities together.
+Basingstoke and Deane Borough Council’s Councillor Community Grant scheme provides flexible funding to voluntary and community organisations to help them make a difference to people’s lives and bring communities together.
 It is open to a wide variety of organisations that are active in their local communities.

-Our priorities for this scheme link to the Council Plan and particularly aim to support small, local projects which will help us to achieve:
+Our priorities for this scheme link to the council plan and particularly aim to support small, local projects which will help us to achieve:

 You cannot apply for these grants if you are an individual, for-profit-organisation, political party or organisation formed to campaign on a single issue.

 Please note that the grants are discretionary, and subject to the availability of funds.
 Being an eligible organisation does not give any automatic entitlement to a grant.

 We don’t want to be prescriptive about what the grants can be used for, as there are likely to be many different ideas, but examples include gardening tools for a community group, play equipment for a community centre or pots and pans for a lunch club.
 We could also fund hiring equipment and other costs related to a community engagement activity such as a PA system or interpreter, or costs linked to a programme of activities, such as venue hire or sessional workers (not employed staff) where a clear ongoing community benefit is demonstrated in the application.

 1. Check that your proposal meets the criteria above and that you are eligible to apply.